kunal-mandalia/the-c-programming-language-knr-exercises/README.md

 # The C Programming Language Exercises
-Solutions to the exercises in the C programming language book by Kernughan and Ritchie, ANSI C editiion
+Solutions to the exercises in the C programming language book (ANSI C edition) by Brian W. Kernighan and Dennis M. Ritchie.